goat-community/goat-docs/docs/toolbox/accessibility_indicators/nearby_stations.md

 # Public Transport Nearby Stations

-**Public Transport Nearby Stations** provides insight into how they contribute to accessibility and connectivity within urban environments.
+The **Public Transport Nearby Stations** tool provides an overview of all public transport stops and connections in the proximity of selected starting point(s).

 ## 1. Explanation

+The Public Transport Nearby Stations access analysis is a suitable tool to **visualize public transport stops and their connections** that are accessible by walking/cycling from one or more starting point(s).
+For detailed information on public transport services, the public transport connections to/from any point can be displayed.
+The nearest stops, the public transport lines available there, their frequency and the journey time to reach the stop on foot and by bike are provided as a result.

-**Proximity to nearby stations** is essential for various aspects of urban life, including accessibility, connectivity, and urban planning.
+**Proximity to nearby stations** is essential for various aspects of urban life and is important urban planning.

 **The close vicinity of public transport hubs** significantly improves accessibility for residents, workers, and visitors, particularly those facing mobility challenges or concerned about environmental impact.

-Nearby stations **facilitate seamless connectivity between different modes of transportation**, enabling effortless transfers and navigation of intricate routes across broader areas.
-This promotes multi-modal travel options and contributes to the overall sustainability of transportation systems.

 ![Nearby Stations in GOAT](/img/toolbox/accessibility_indicators/nearby_stations/nearby_stations_example.png "[Nearby Stations in GOAT")